Locating Maps using Python

 # create a Stamen Toner map of the world centered around India

-world_map = folium.Map(location=[20, 77], zoom_start=4, tiles='Stamen Toner')
+world_map = folium.Map(location=[20, 77], zoom_start=4, tiles='Stamen Toner')# display map

 world_map